-As the school district does these things, it solicits the advice and involvement of experts from law enforcement and fire departments, as well as other people familiar with the latest and best practices regarding safety and security, to develop solutions that are based on the knowledge that has been learned through past experiences.
+As the school district does these things, it solicits the advice and involvement of experts from law enforcement and fire departments, as well as other people familiar with the latest and best practices regarding safety and security, to develop solutions based on data and experience

 Each school has a plan for responding to emergencies and for providing information to parents.
 Please remember that communicating can become very difficult during an emergency.
 Telephone service may be unavailable for outgoing or incoming calls to your child’s school.
-As a result, the school district will provide local radio and television stations with current information because they may offer the only reliable means of communication to parents and the public during an emergency.
+Sometimes district texting and social media may offer the best means of communication during an emergency.

-Updates also will be made available as much as possible through regular communication processes outlined in the section on School Closure and Delays found on page 8.
-Those options include:
+Updates also will be available as much as possible through regular communication processes including:

-Flash Alert and other text messaging services offered by local TV and radio stations.
+Flash Alert and other notifications offered by local media

-School staff members may need to contact you in the event of an emergency.
-The school needs the emergency contact information (address and daytime phone number) of each parent or guardian, as well as the phone numbers of two alternate emergency contacts.
-Be sure that your child’s records are kept current.
+School staff may need to contact you in an emergency.
+The school needs the emergency contact information (address and daytime phone number) of each guardian, as well as phone numbers of two emergency contacts.
+Be sure your child’s records are current.
 If any contact information changes, please notify your child’s school.

 All schools have regular, age-appropriate drills to practice the response to a variety of emergencies, such as what to do in the event of an earthquake or fire, or in conducting a lockdown when there is a potential threat outside of a school.
-The school district also is implementing response protocols that would be utilized if there is a violent intruder in a school.
+The school district has also implemented response protocols that would be used if there is an intruder in a school.
 If appropriate, students are taught to follow the directions of their teacher or an administrator to find an escape route and simply run away from a threat.
-Or, if escaping from the threat is not an option, students might hide in a place where the intruder won’t find them.
+Or, if escaping from the threat is not an option, students might hide where the intruder won’t find them.

 A lockdown is used to protect students if there is a situation outside the school building or classroom that might threaten student safety.
 During a lockdown, students will be kept in their classrooms until the situation has been resolved.
 For the safety of all involved, you should not go to the school or attempt to remove your child from school while a building is in a lockdown situation.

-If weather or an emergency situation occurs that requires students to be picked up at a different time of day or at a different location than usual, a process will be established so that parents or guardians can take their child home.
-We ask that parents or guardians please bring photo identification (such as a driver’s license) to ensure student safety.
+If weather or an emergency occurs that requires students to be picked up at a different time or location than usual, a process will be communicated so that parents or guardians can take their child home.
+We ask that parents or guardians please bring photo identification (such as a driver’s license) for pick-up to ensure student safety.

-Safety is one of the school district’s top priorities.
-To help safeguard the school community, a tip reporting service allows students, staff, parents, and members of the community to submit safety concerns by telephone, text, email or the Internet.
+To help safeguard the school community, a tip reporting service allows students, staff, parents, and members of the community to submit safety concerns.
 Called SafeSchools Alert, the system can be used to report tips on bullying, harassment, drugs, vandalism, or any other kind of safety issue.
 Those calling to report an emergency will be advised to call 9-1-1, instead.
 A person with a concern can submit a tip in any of four ways: